david11133/book_scraper/README.md

 # book_scraper

-BookScrapePro is a Python-based web scraping project that extracts book data from the [Books to Scrape](http://books.toscrape.com) website.
+book_scraper is a Python-based web scraping project that extracts book data from the [Books to Scrape](http://books.toscrape.com) website.
 Using Selenium, the project navigates through specified book categories, collects relevant data such as titles, prices, and stock availability, and exports the information to a CSV file.
 This project aims to provide a comprehensive dataset for book enthusiasts, data analysts, and developers.

 ## Features